CavenderProjects/CavenderProjects/README.md

 # Multi-Modal Vulnerability Scanner

-> A regulated-environment security assessment platform built and maintained by a senior information security professional with 20 years of GRC and security management experience across financial services, healthcare, and real estate.
+> A security assessment platform built and maintained by a senior information security professional with 20 years of GRC and security management experience across financial services, healthcare, and real estate.

 ---